SmithSamuelM/Papers/whitepapers/SelfIdentifyingData.md

 ### HTTP example

 In web applications that use HTTP, the simplest most compatible way to associate or attach the signature in an HTTP packet is to include it in a custom HTTP header.
-Standad JSON parsers raise an error if there are additional characters after a closing object bracket thus it is non-trivial to include the signature in the message body.
+Standad JSON parsers raise an error if there are additional characters after a closing object bracket thus one cannot simply append the signature after the JSON serialization in the message body.
+Another approach would be to use a custom JSON parser that guarantees a cononical representation of a JSON serialization (including white-space) and then wrap the data item and the signature in another JSON object where the signature and the data item are both field in the wrapper object.
+This is more verbose and is not compatible with the vast majority of web application framework tools for handling JSON serialized message bodies.
+Thus it is non-trivial to include the signature in the message body.
+Using a custome HTTP header is relatively easy and has the advantage that is is compatible with the vast majority of existing web frameworks.

 A suggested header name is  *Signature* header that provides one or more signatures of the request/response body text.

 The format of the custom Signature header follows the conventions of [RFC 7230](https://tools.ietf.org/html/rfc7230)